 For a better understanding of the subject, visit the John Snow Labs page on Full-service Data De-identification Tools, which also includes two great webinars for a deeper dive:

 In this webinar, you’ll get to know more about de-identification, its use cases for structured and unstructured data, and on how to implement de-identification of these use cases using Spark NLP.

-This webinar explains what’s required to de-identify medical records under the US HIPAA privacy rule, typical de-identification use cases for structured and unstructured data, as well as how to implement de-identification of these use cases using Spark NLP for Healthcare.
+This webinar explains what’s required to de-identify medical records under the US HIPAA privacy rule, typical de-identification use cases for structured and unstructured data, as well as how to implement de-identification of these NLP use cases for Healthcare using Spark NLP.